 Psalm 103:10-12 He does not treat us as our sins deserve or repay us according to our iniquities.
 For as high as the heavens are above the earth, so great is his love for those who fear him; as far as the east is from the west, so far has he removed our transgressions from us.

 • How great is God’s love for us?
 “As high as the heavens are above the earth!”

 • And that love is manifested in His willingness to forgive those who look to Him.

 • We “deserve” punishment and condemnation for our sins.
 But what God offers is His love and forgiveness.

 • And when God forgives, it is TOTAL forgiveness.
 How total? — “As far as the east is from the west, so far has he removed our transgressions from us.”

 • God doesn’t just ignore our sins.
 He is willing to “remove” them far away from us.

 Romans 3:23-25a …for all have sinned and fall short of the glory of God, and all are justified freely by his grace through the redemption that came by Christ Jesus.
 God presented Christ as a sacrifice of atonement, through the shedding of his blood — to be received by faith.

 • How does this forgiveness, this removal of our sins, come to us today?
 Consider these thoughts:

 1) “All have sinned.”
 Recognize and admit your sinfulness to God.
-Confess your sins to Him in sincere repentance.
+Motivated by godly sorrow, confess your sins to Him in sincere repentance.
 Ask for His forgiveness.